navyaalice/data_analyst_dash_board/README.md

 ## Disclaimer

 This project was developed for learning and portfolio purposes using a publicly available internship dataset.
 It does not represent real company data.

-This project was developed for learning and portfolio purposes using a publicly available internship dataset.
-It does not represent real company data.